SomeTroglodyte/Scratchpad/Debug apk's/Warning and instructions.md

 - Enable external sources if you haven't already - on earlier Android versions this was a global setting, now it is per app - I'd suggest enabling this for your preferred file manager only.
 - Install one of these apks by launching them - if Android asks associate them with the stock package manager
 - test

+## Known issues
+- Unciv-debug-Civilopedia-Flavour-001.apk is missing the updated atlas files -> white square instead of "link" icon
+- Unciv-debug-Civilopedia-Flavour-001.apk is quite outdated compared to local branch